uPortal-Attic/uportal-app-framework/docs/make-a-widget.md

 #### Guidance

-Note the addition required value in the entity file:
+Note the additional required value in the entity file:

 * **widgetUrl**: The URL of the *JSON representation of the* RSS feed you want to display